vproxy-tools/panama-native-interface/README.md

 To compile the C files, you will need `pni.h` and `jni.h` in your include search path (`-I` option).

 You can find `pni.h` [here](https://github.com/vproxy-tools/panama-native-interface/tree/master/api/src/main/c).
-and you can find use the [mocked jni.h](https://github.com/vproxy-tools/panama-native-interface/tree/master/api/src/main/c/jnimock), or you can add `"$JAVA_HOME/include"` and `"$JAVA_HOME/include/$your_platform"` in your include search path instead, which is the traditional way when using `JNI`.
+and you can use the mocked `jni.h` [here](https://github.com/vproxy-tools/panama-native-interface/tree/master/api/src/main/c/jnimock), or you can add `"$JAVA_HOME/include"` and `"$JAVA_HOME/include/$your_platform"` in your include search path instead, which is the traditional way when using `JNI`.

 You may refer to [make-sample.sh](https://github.com/vproxy-tools/panama-native-interface/blob/master/sample/src/main/c/make-sample.sh) for more info.